pippinbarr/cart253/topics/conditionals/conditionals-in-practice-part-1.md

 ## `else if`

 One last idea, what if the keyboard makes the creature *angry*?
-It hates it when you press down a key, although if it's already happy about the mouse it will let it slide.
+It hates it when you press down a key, although if it's already happy about the mouse it will let it slide because the mouse is just *so exciting*.

-We can describe this situation by adding an `else if` to our code and by using the `keyIsPressed` variable, which is `true` if a key (any key) is pressed down, and false if not.
+We can describe this situation by adding an `else if` to our code and by using the `keyIsPressed` variable (see the [`keyIsPressed` documentation](https://p5js.org/reference/p5/keyIsPressed/)), which is `true` if a key (any key) is pressed down, and false if not.

 ```javascript
 /**